-5. Most Importantly: Spend the Time!
+5. Spend the time

-Whatever you do, dedicate ONE HOUR A DAY to your passion.
+Now, whatever you do, dedicate ONE HOUR A DAY to your passion.
 What you actually love.

 “Reading one hour per day in your chosen field will make you an international expert in 7 years.
 There’s no short-cut to this.
 I won’t sugarcoat it and say it’s going to be easy.
 If you want your passion in life to fill your life, you have to dedicate time to it.

 It doesn’t have to be reading about your field of interest…just work on it.
 I guarantee it.
 One hour per day for your passion.
 Don’t let life crowd out what you love.
 Focusing on the important things makes a life well-lived.